david-shao/codepath-app4/README.md

 ## Notes

 Debugging why my EndlessRecyclerViewScrollListener's onLoadMore() wasn't being hit after a refresh was very challenging.
 Also figuring out how to add a progress bar footer to recycler view with endless scrolling was quite tricky.
+In the end the behavior still didn't look as good as I would like.
 It was difficult to figure out nested bindings when using includes.
 It was quite the challenge to figure out how to correctly communicate between multiple activities and their fragments.

 ## Open-source libraries used